Welcome to the University of Memphis! Whether you are transferring as a freshman,

 planner, at the University Center.
 An electronic form of the Handbook can be found

 at the Office of Judicial and Ethical Programs website.

 5. Get to Know your Faculty

-Don't let you end-of-semester grade be the first time you know how you are doing in
+Don’t let your end-of-semester grade be the first time you know how you are doing

-wish to talk with a faculty member about something you don't understand or want to
+also wish to talk with a faculty member about something you don’t understand or want

-know more about.
-You can even request to meet with faculty who aren't currently teaching
+to know more about.
+You can even request to meet with faculty who aren’t currently

-a course you are enrolled in, perhaps to learn about their research or to find out
+teaching a course you are enrolled in, perhaps to learn about their research or to

 If you are interested in participating in research check out the Undergraduate Research